Cisco Achieves Robust, Proactive Approach to Supply Chain RiskEverstream Team

 The platform is also helping DHL and Cisco improve their network and operations planning activities.
 Everstream Analytics can also support the risk assessment process when new warehouse sites or transport routes are being considered, for example, allowing the companies to pick secure locations for facilities and target their investment in risk mitigation activities

 “Everstream Analytics has helped us become more systematic in the way potentially disruptive events are identified, categorized and communicated to mitigate risk,” says Daniel Stewart, Senior Manager, Service Ops in Cisco’s Asia Pacific region.
 “And when we show customers the Logistics Support Center in Singapore with live incident monitoring up on the screen, that really helps give them the confidence that we take service and support very seriously.”

 In October 2016, for example, a typhoon threatened several key transportation nodes in the Cisco network.
-With the aid of Everstream Analytics, DHL and its customer could identify specific shipments at risk of damage or delay because they were en-route to severely affected areas.
-Those shipmentswere held at a safe location until the weather had cleared, and affected customers could be informed in advance of the delay.
+With the aid of Everstream Analytics, Cisco was able to identify specific shipments at risk of damage or delay because they were en route to severely affected areas.
+Those shipments were held at a safe location until the weather had cleared, and affected customers could be informed in advance of the delay.
 The system has similarly helped the network manage the impact of numerous smaller scale incidents, from rainstorms in Thailand to road closures in New Zealand caused by forest fires.